Dates: June 15-18, 2014

 2014 Conservation Psychology Institute Overview

+Antioch University New England has joined together with the North American Association for Environmental Education, Natural Start Alliance, Wildlife Conservation Society, National Association for Interpretation and the Green Schools National Network to run an intensive 4-day Conservation Psychology Institute (CPI).
 Around the world, people are realizing that the psychological aspects of environmental sustainability are a critical missing factor.
 Practitioners, educators, and researchers alike find it difficult to synthesize the explosion of psychological research that is available and to find examples of how to apply these insights to real-world environmental challenges.
-Antioch University New England seeks to assist in this translation of research to practice by offering The Conservation Psychology Institute (CPI) this summer in beautiful New England.
+CPI faculty seek to assist in this translation of research to practice by engage participants with fundamental content from conservation psychology research and its applied use in a range of conservation settings and contexts.

 What Will Participants Learn?